(+91) 9686 448899

-Components are made of two parts: a fiber and a matrix.
-Fibers can be materials such as polyethylene, glass, carbon fiber, or Kevlar.
+Components are made of two parts: a fibre and a matrix.
+Fibres can be materials such as polyethylene, glass, carbon fibre, or Kevlar.
 At the same time, a matrix is what holds the fibres together.

 These days, polymer composites have found applications in various fields.
 They’re physical, chemical, and mechanical properties are what sets them apart from other metals.

 Factors that decide the performance of polymer composites